 What about our finances?
 Ratehub.ca compiled industry insiders’ predictions on what it might look like for the insurance market.

 In the last few years, the average car insurance rates in Ontario have increased by around 5-10% per year.
-Car insurance fraud and more expensive claims (due to valuable technologies like cameras and safety systems), are at the centre of the increases.
+Car insurance fraud and expensive claims (due to valuable technologies like cameras and safety systems), are at the centre of the increases.
+BC will introduce no-fault insurance in May.
+They promise it will reduce the cost to insure a car in that province (Canada’s costliest province for car insurance).
+We have reason to believe it to be true, BC didn’t raise rates at all in 2020.
+However, Alberta car insurance is still debating a full no-fault system, while their prices keep going up.

 However, with fewer cars on the roads, and fewer accidents, might the average rate go down?
 Or will car insurance companies say they gave us money back this year and keep the steady pricing increase for years to come?

 On the property insurance side we are starting to see the impact of quarantine life.
-At home, we spent more time cooking for ourselves which led to more fires.
-While climate change didn’t get the quarantine memo and is still wreaking havoc on our houses with increasing floods, wildfires, and golf ball sized hail.
+At home, we spent more time cooking for ourselves and installing backyard fire pits which led to more fires.
+Unfortunately, climate change didn’t get the quarantine memo and is still wreaking havoc on our houses with increasing floods, wildfires, and golf ball sized hail.

 We wanted to know what others in the industry had to say, so we asked some of our insurance broker partners for their best predictions on car, condo, tenant and house insurance as we look towards 2021.